jefffhaynes/BinarySerializer/README.md

 ### FieldOrderAttribute ###

 This attribute is required on any field/property in a class with more than one field or property.
 Only relative value matters.
-Base values are serialized before dervied values.
+Base values are serialized before derived values.

 ```c#
 public class MyBaseClass